Kamal Haasan filmography

 Kamal Haasan (Note: In an interview, Haasan revealed that Parthasarathy was one of the names given to him.
 He was initially named after the Parthasarathy deity at Pallava-era temple in Chennai.
 Later his father changed his name to Kamal Haasan.
-His name as per the records of Rajya Sabha is Shri Kamal Haasan.) (born 7 November 1954) is an Indian actor, filmmaker and politician who predominantly works in Tamil cinema, and currently serving as a Member of Parliament, Rajya Sabha for Tamil Nadu.
+His name as per the records of Rajya Sabha is Shri Kamal Haasan.) (born 7 November 1954) is an Indian actor, filmmaker and politician who works primarily in Tamil cinema, and currently serving as a Member of Parliament, Rajya Sabha for Tamil Nadu.
+He has also worked as an assistant director, choreographer, editor, make-up artist, narrator, television host, and a distributor of films.
+Haasan has made over 230 films in Tamil, Telugu, Malayalam, Hindi, Kannada and Bengali languages.
+He has starred in both art-house and blockbuster films.